 Limited to 20 students per section.
 8 seats per section reserved for first-year students.
 Fall semester.
-Professors Brooks and Sánchez-Eppler.2019-20: Offered in Fall 2019
+Professors Brooks and Sánchez-Eppler.2022-23: Not offered

 This course will explore the imagined and conflicted experience of urban life in the United States through study of the country's first metropolis: New York.
 Drawing on primary materials—maps, memoirs, film, poetry, fiction, census data, the natural and the built environment—and a selection of secondary sources, we will focus on life in the city from the 18th into the 21st century.
 This semester, there will be a special focus on the history and experiences of New York’s African American, European immigrant, Chinese, and Latinx communities.